Transplant Donor Services of Oklahoma

 LIVING DONATION

-Living Donation offers another choice for transplant candidates, and it saves two lives: the recipient and the next one on the deceased organ waiting list.
+Living donation is the way the medical profession refers to donating an organ to someone in need while the donor is living.
+Living donors may donate a kidney, a part of the liver and in some rare cases, a portion of the pancreas, intestine and a lung.
 Even better, kidney and liver patients who are able to receive a living donor transplant can receive the best quality organ much sooner, often in less than a year.

 FACTS: